Volunteer program in Kenya for interns and learners

 Diet – nutrition information

 We provide three local delicious balanced diets and a vegetarian diet.
 Our meals contain fruits, vegetables, and treated water.
 Food is provided three times a day accompanied by intermittent food like snacks and fruits the food provide is plenty and nutritious.
 Take this chance to sample the delicious foods and drinks of Kenya.
-Additional items can be sourced when you need it at an extra cost.
+Additional items can be sourced when you need them at an extra cost.
 Vegetarians and vegans can often be accommodated but be certain to inform us ahead of time so they can make the proper arrangements for you.

 Volunteer program in Kenya – Fees transparency